Jane arrives at the funeral nervous, but full of hope.

 Tommy looked at Jane and smiled.
 She smiled back and he seemed to stare for a moment as if he thought there was something familiar about her.
 Her heart was still pounding as he looked away and the group continued on their way.
 She wondered if he recognised her, but how could he.
 She was only a toddler when she was abandoned by my mother.

-Betty and her husband dropped them back to the house and they stood on the pavement talking, with Jane showing mixed feelings of eagerness and reluctance.
+Betty and her husband dropped Jane and Marion back to the house and they stood on the pavement.
+Jane was looking towards the house showing mixed feelings of eagerness and reluctance.

 "Well, Jane, are you going to tell them, or do you want to leave it for a bit?
 We can go for a walk for a while if you like."